 Empowering patients is about more than giving them the power to take charge of their own healthcare.
 While this is a critical element and something that all FQHCs should strive to foster, proactive engagement from patients helps the health center, too.
 Patients who can manage more of their own healthcare reduce the load on already overburdened staff and cut down on unnecessary expenditures.
 FQHCs can streamline their operations and simultaneously improve how patients self-manage their care to the benefit of all parties.

 View Care From The Patient’s Perspective

 As healthcare’s future continues to be driven by technological innovation, consumerization is a key facet shifting its direction as well.
 To determine what FQHC technology solutions make the most sense for your organization, view the health center from the patient’s perspective.
 Where is the most time being spent?
 Are medical professionals often behind in terms of scheduling, and why?
 Do patients regularly miss their follow-up appointments (no-shows), and if so, for what reason?

 Putting yourself in the patient’s shoes might help you identify that the health center is too far from where they live, difficult to access, difficult to schedule appointments with, and more.

 Focus On Patient Engagement And Involvement

 No matter what types of changes you are considering, they should be tied to active patient involvement in their own care.
 While there is certainly a benefit to be had from refining internal processes such as cross-department communications and grant tracking, the biggest benefits will often be seen by transferring some of the lighter workload to the patient.
-For example, one thing a patient should be able to do on their own is to submit a prescription refill request.
+For example, one thing a patient should be able to do on their own is to submit a prescription refill requests, confirm their appointments online or through a bi-directional texting, help complete medical forms in advance of their appointments.
 When processes like that are possible, it helps patients be directly involved and eliminates time that staff would need to spend managing that process.

 Transform Passive Patients Into Active Leaders